A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

+In this context, $Z^0 = X^0 = I$ and $ZX = Y$.
+Assume the best virtual codeword $\bm{c} = 01000 01000 | 1101$ is chosen from the list $\mathcal{L}$ by the OSD in Example~\ref{ex: concatenate}.
 In this case, the extracted quantum error pattern is $\bm{e} = IYIII$, and the extracted syndrome error pattern is $\bm{s} = 1101$.
 After calculation, the syndrome of $\bm{e}$ coincides with $\bm{s}$, which is revealed in the following proposition~(Proposition~\ref{prop: syndrome}). \end{example}

 \begin{proposition} Assume that the quantum channel error pattern $\bm{e}$ and the syndrome error pattern $\bm{s}$ are extracted from a valid virtual codeword $\bm{c}$.
 Then, the syndrome of the Pauli error pattern $\bm{e}$ matches the estimated syndrome $\bm{s}$, i.e.,